tomaszkacprzak/tomaszkacprzak.github.io/index.md

 - I am developing the [LaueOT package](https://github.com/LaueOT/laueotx), a toolbox for fast analysis of tomographic diffraction patters from polycrystalline samples.

+- The code for optimal transport linear models is available in the [OTLM](https://github.com/tomaszkacprzak/otlm) repository.

 <br>
 # Teaching